cv516Buaa/BinghaoLiu/FDTran/README.md

   --work-dir work_path
   ```

-+ Use the following command for testing with TResNet-L
++ Use the following command for testing

   ```
   python tools/test.py \